 An injection mold has different parts divided into two major components; the cavity (stationary) and the core (movable) sides.
 When the two are closed, space between is the part cavity where the molten plastic fills.

-The mold design determines the product shape and design.
+The mould design determines the product shape and design.
 Companies should consider hiring experienced designers and engineers to design and build molds.
 The condition of a mold determines the success of the whole molding process and whether the product will have defects or will be perfectly produced.
 Before buying or creating a mold, some considerations need to be taken into account.

 The gate: they wear out fast and when designing a mold, this needs to be put in mind.
 The gates need to be made with inserts that are replaceable and durable.
 The most common materials used in making these inserts are D-2 steel, CPM-10V, and carbide.
 The gate diameter should be sufficient enough for allowing passage of molten plastic to fill the cavity.
 The location of the gates should also be considered.